Why Data Governance Is No Longer Optional

 The Data Stewardship Model

-Data governance cannot be executed by IT alone.
-Business stakeholders must own their data and be accountable for its quality, classification, and compliant handling.
-The data stewardship model creates this distributed accountability through a network of business-side data stewards coordinated by a central governance function.
+Data governance cannot be managed by IT alone.
+Business stakeholders must take ownership of their data.
+They are responsible for its quality, classification, and compliant handling.

 Organizational Structure